 Please keep in mind that your child may feel overwhelmed or shy at the beginning of your visit.
 But a few conversation starters and activities can help!

 Questions for your sponsored child:

-- Introduce yourself and your family, and ask about your child’s family.
+- Introduce yourself and your family and ask about your child’s family.

-- Do you like school?
+- What do you like most about school?